-This dissolution of personal and cultural disparities has been due to the extensive globalization that has been facilitated by the astonishing technological and transportation advances over the past century.
+Our world community has grown closer because of extensive globalization, facilitated by the advancements made in technology and transportation over the past century.
 We have become culturally homogenized and share more commonalities than our ancestors ever have.

-However, certain regions in the world are still afflicted by civil and national unrest, and conflicts.
-The ignorance and fear that dominate the consciousness of these feuding communities is due to an inability to peacefully deal with the fundamental differences between them.
-Their ego-driven perspective blinds them from viewing the other party’s point of view through the lens of compassion and understanding.
+However, certain regions in the world are still experiencing civil and national unrest and conflicts.
+The fear that dominates the minds of the people who belong to these feuding communities is rooted in an inability to embrace the differences between them.
+This goes against our very nature.

-In my previous blog posts, I have frequently mentioned that cultural education and increased exposure to alternative ways of living are highly effective measures to negate this clannish way of thinking and to promote world unity.
-By having these foreign experiences, we will recognize and deepen our appreciation, on a cellular level, of the commonalities that we share with others.
+I believe that cultural education and exposure to alternative ways of living are effective measures to overcome a clannish way of thinking and to promote world unity.
+We’ll be able to recognize and deepen our appreciation of the commonalities that we share with others.

-Through our voyages and cultural escapades, we will discover that:
+Through our voyages and adventures, we’ll discover that:

-Spiritually, we all seek a meaningful existence, faith, and question the purpose of our lives.
+- We all seek a meaningful existence and question the purpose of our lives.

-Universally, we all call Planet Earth home and breathe the same air, drink the same water, and are subjected to the same unknown forces of Mother Nature.
+- We all call Planet Earth home- we breathe the same air, drink the same water, and are subjected to the same unknown forces of Mother Nature.

-What ultimately matters is the quality of your thoughts and their effect on the collective consciousness of the planet.
-If you are an agent of love and peace, you can be sure that your unique imprint will make a significant and lasting impact.
-Like a tiny ripple in a lake, it will expand far and wide into the deep and indomitable cosmic ocean.
+What ultimately matters is the quality of your thoughts and their effect on the planet.
+If you’re an agent of love and peace, you can be sure that your unique imprint will make a significant and lasting impact.
+Like a tiny ripple in a lake, it will expand far and wide into the cosmic ocean.

 All my best on your journey,